-Meghalaya is located in the southern forelands of the Himalayas, most of the country lies at an elevation of around 1,000m asl.
-This mountain ridge is a very effective barrier for water laden clouds from the Indian Ocean, as they are forced to rise, cool down and then rain.
+Meghalaya is located in the southern foothills of the Himalayas, most of the country lies at an elevation of around 1,000 m asl.
+This mountain ridge is a very effective barrier for water-laden clouds from the Indian Ocean, as they are forced to rise, cool down and then rain.
 So this part of India has a rather cool and wet climate, the comparably low temperature for a sub tropic country, is very nice for European tourists.
-But on the other side, frequent and heavy rains are typical for the country.
-Some say, it is the wettest place on Earth, which sounds a bit exaggerated, but it definitely is one of the wettest places.
-The inhabitants know this, so they called their country Meghalaya, which means the abode of the clouds.
+But on the other side, frequent and heavy rains are typical for the country, several places in Meghalaya claim to be the wettest place on Earth.
+The inhabitants know this, so they called their country Meghalaya, which means abode of the clouds.

 The mountain ridge of Meghalaya is mostly composed of limestone, at least at a certain elevation.
 This layer is heavily karstified, obviously a result of the heavy rains and the ideal temperature.
-The caves have temperatures a little above 10 °C, an ideal temperature for limestone solution.
-The abundant vegetation produces the necessary acids for solution and the amount of water leads to a high level of erosion.
+The caves have temperatures a little above 10 °C, an ideal temperature for limestone dissolution.
+The lush vegetation produces the carbonic acid necessary for dissolution, and the huge amount of water leads to a high level of erosion.
 The caves of this small area dominate the list of the longest and deepest caves in India.
 And there are not only karst caves, there are also quite huge erosional sandstone caves, which is quite exceptional.